nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 2. The user has already updated their status

 	For this module, the user has already updated the daily status so scibot lets the user sign off.
+	**Note** - Key words are "yes" ; "updated"

 	        Input:
 	        @scibot yes I have updated my daily status